viaembedded/docs-vab1000-user-manual/iointerface.rst

 ^^^^^^^^^^^^^^

 The mainboard has one LVDS connector on the bottom side of the board.
-The LVDS connector can connect the panel’s LVDS cable to support the dual- channel 18-bit/24-bit display.
+The LVDS connector can connect the panel’s LVDS cable to support the dual-channel 18-bit/24-bit display.
 The LVDS connector is labeled as LVDS1.
 The pinout of the connector is shown below.

 .. _figure-lvds: